BenRamo06/PySpark/README.md

 	Best Practices

 		- Use GCS rather than HDFS
-		- DataProc and GCS must be in the same region for Latency purpose
+		- DataProc and GCS must be in the same region or near for Latency purpose
 		- If we have more than 10K input file.
 We need to create files with more capacity
+		- Use Pereemptible VMs lower cost
+		- Create cluster with mix of VMS and PVMS

 	Benefits
 		- Low cost  --> 1 c per virtual cpu per cluster per hour